sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 > [!NOTE]
 >
-> By default, `hydrogen-sanity` will enable stega-encoded Content Source Maps when preview mode is enabled.
+> By default, `hydrogen-sanity` enables stega-encoded Content Source Maps when preview mode is enabled.
 >
-> You can learn more about Content Source Maps and working with stega-encoded strings in [the documentation](https://www.sanity.io/docs/stega).
+> You can learn more about [Content Source Maps and working with stega-encoded strings](https://www.sanity.io/docs/stega).

 Add this route to your project like below, or view the source to copy and modify it in your project.